Get insider access

 2.2

 The TV has poor SDR pre-calibration accuracy.
 Its white balance is terrible, with significant accuracy errors throughout every range of gray except blacks.
 The TV's gamma is over-brightened compared to the reference target of 2.2.
-The TV's color accuracy is decent; saturated colors are accurate, but undersaturated colors show a fair amount of inaccuracy.
-Thankfully, the TV's color temperature is very close to the 6500K target, so it has neither a warm nor cool tint.
+The TV's color accuracy is decent; saturated colors are mostly accurate, but undersaturated colors show a fair amount of inaccuracy.
+Thankfully, its color temperature is very close to the 6500K target, so it has neither a warm nor cool tint.

 9.5